Share this article

 Originally built in 1915 for the Panama-Pacific International Exposition as an art exhibit, the grounds are now open to the public, and dogs must be kept on a leash.

-Location:601 Lyon St, San Francisco, CA 94123, United States
+Location: 601 Lyon St, San Francisco, CA 94123, United States

 Palace of Fine Arts, San Francisco

-Best dog-friendly hikes San Francisco
+Dog-friendly hikes in San Francisco

 Fort Funston